How Launch Academy Reports Placement Rates

 The CIRR reporting methodology shows students how job placement statistics are calculated via a simple table in which participating bootcamps must report multiple student outcome variables for all their enrolled students, including full-time, part-time, and contract employment, as well as those who go on to be entrepreneurs, and more.
 By breaking the placement data down in a granular fashion, the power moves from a bootcamp’s marketing team to the student.
 It also goes beyond a single average salary statistic, providing a format to report income brackets for graduates, as well as common job titles.

-In addition to CIRR, as a licensed school in Massachusetts, Launch Academy reports placement rates based on the State’s Department of Education and Department of Professional Licensure requirements.
-In order to operate as a licensed school, we are required to comply with the unique reporting standards set by the state’s governing body.
-It should be noted that the DPL statistics do not include graduates working in full time, paid, in-field apprenticeships and internships as “placed”, despite many of those roles eventually leading to permanent employment within the company.
+In addition to CIRR, as a licensed school in Massachusetts, Launch Academy reports placement rates based on the Massachusetts Attorney General’s requirements.
+In order to operate as a licensed school, we are required to comply with the unique reporting standards set by the Attorney General’s Office.
+It should be noted that the AG’s statistics do not include graduates working in full time, paid, in-field apprenticeships and internships as “placed”, despite many of those roles eventually leading to permanent employment within the company.
 For the most comprehensive breakdown of our placement numbers, we encourage you to view our most recent outcomes as they are illustrated by CIRR.

 - MA Required Disclosures – January 1, 2018 to December 31, 2019